Vai al contenuto principale

 1 analysis of an excerpt from a judgment of the Court of Justice of the European Union or a provision of EU law

-- 1 discussion of a case.
+- 1 discussion and solution of a case.

 - formal accuracy (including grammar)